Offerzen/alexa-skill-example-java/readme.md

 # Alexa Skill Example in Java

-This project demonstrate some of the functionality which can be achieved with an Alexa skill service.
-This services enables a user to:
+This project demonstrates how build a simple an Alexa skill service in Java.
+This application receives a name from the skill interface, and returns the name spelled out using Speech Synthesis Markup Language (SSML).

 ## Overview